-Prerequisite: Introduction to Culinary Arts Level 1 and Production and Culinary Arts Level 2
+Semester - 2.5 Credits Prerequisite: Introduction to Culinary Arts Level 1 and Production and Culinary Arts Level 2 Offered in Grades: 10, 11, 12

 This level three foods course, takes students on a culinary journey around the world allowing them to develop an understanding and appreciation of different cultures while exploring "new tastes."
 Students learn customs, geography, and cuisine about each country they virtually travel to culminating in the preparation of a variety of recipes from each.
 Journey to such places as France, Germany, Latin America, India and several Mediterranean Countries while developing unique preparation techniques and skills required to create a variety of recipes from around the world.
 Students should sign up for Global Cuisine 2 for semester 2.
 This course is credited toward the 21st Century Life Careers/Career Technical Education credit requirement for graduation.